FrancoisCochard/Remote-Obs-Astro/docs/_build/html/_sources/index.rst.txt

 The project is developed by the community: any contribution from you is welcome.
 Our intention is to propose a system that can be adapted from smallest to biggest telescopes.

-The system is made of 5 independant modules:

-* Module 1: The dome/shelter control
-* Module 2: Shelduler (what is the next target to observe)
-* Module 3: Sequencer (run the actual observation)
-* Module 4: Data reduction (to get a scientific result)
-* Module 5: Display and share the results

 .. toctree::
    :maxdepth: 2
    :caption: Contents: